 Ivan’s Kitchen is a combination Filipino restaurant and burger joint.
 It’s located on Logan Avenue, just west of Sherbrook street.
 I first noticed Ivan’s Kitchen when they popped up in the Manitoba Food Bloggers group on Facebook.
 I’ve enjoyed Filipino first since I first discovered Jeepney, and am always on the lookout for new Filipino restaurants.

-Logan, at the site of the restaurant, is an interesting mix.
-There are quite a few house tucked away here and there, but there is also a bit of an industrial park element.
+Where Ivan’s Kitchen is located on Logan, the neighbourhood is an interesting mix.
+There are quite a few houses tucked away here and there, but there is also a bit of an industrial park element.
 The restaurant itself is right on Logan.
 I approach the restaurant from the east side, and the building layout reminds me of Luda’s deli.
 It looks like a bungalow that’s been converted into a restaurant.

 |Mon:||8:00 AM – 8:00 PM|